opennukit/Nukit-Open-Upper-Room-UVGI/LaserCut/README.md

 **Pendent Style- Wood**
 ---
-This is a very powerful, very low-cost mitigation tool that can be rapidly deployed in disaster areas, field hospitals, refugee camps, commandeered auditoriums and gymnasiums- any place that is large, crowded, has high ceilings and high risk for aerosol transmission.
+This is a very powerful, very low-cost mitigation tool that can be rapidly deployed in disaster areas, field hospitals, refugee camps, commandeered auditoriums and gymnasiums- any place that is large, crowded, has high ceilings and is high risk for aerosol transmission.

 When cut out of 2mm plywood the cost is about 8USD.
 Combine with an Ikea [STRÅLA](https://www.ikea.com/us/en/p/strala-cord-set-white-90371505/)(5USD) or [HEMMA](https://www.ikea.com/us/en/p/hemma-cord-set-white-50386580/)(10USD) and a 35w UVC CFL bulb there is very little light leakage below the fixture.